execas/execas.github.io/_posts/2019-02-28-floating-point-in-c.md

 - The next eleven bits is for the exponent.
 - The last fifty-two bits is for the mantissa.

-The calculation to convert from binary to `double` is:
+The calculation to convert from binary to double is:

 (-1)^*sign-bit* * 1.*mantissa* * 2^(*exponent* - *bias*)

-The calculation is identical to the one used for floats, and so is the explanation below on how to convert from binary to `double`, except for the number of bits and what they represent.
+The calculation is identical to the one used for floats, and so is the explanation below on how to convert from binary to double, except for the number of bits and what they represent.

 ### Calculating the exponent